State RT Registries

 Providence, RI 02908

 Radiologic technologists employed in Rhode Island are required to complete 24 hours of continuing education per license every two years.
 These CE activities may include courses, lectures, seminars, and training programs related to the RT’s area of practice.
 At least 2 CE credits should be related specifically to radiation protection.
 At least 12 CE credits must be completed through a formal approved program.
-Current registration and certification with the ARRT is equivalent to meeting Rhode Island CE requirements for radiologic techs.
+Current registration and certification with the ARRT® is equivalent to meeting Rhode Island CE requirements for radiologic techs.
 The Department of Health renews licenses on July 31 of odd numbered years.
 Separate renewal applications and fee are required for each licensed category.
-Further information is available here.
+Get Further information about Rhode Island here.

 South Carolina Radiation Quality Standards Association